brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 This looks great, we don't notice any performance impact as the replication happens in the background, after we already got a response, and if the replica is dead or slow we won't even notice it, as the data was already sent back to the client.
 Life is good.
-You can feel that now is the time that I will crush your dreams, can't you?

 There are (at least) two main issues with asynchronous replication.
 The first is that we are weakening our durability guarantees, and the other is that we are exposed to replication lags.
-We will talk about the replication lag later, let's focus on the durability issue first.
+We will talk about replication lag later, let's focus on the durability issue first.

 Our problem here is that if the node that received this write request fails